agilecrm/rest-api/README.md

 - Status 200: Deal deleted successfully.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)

-##2.7 Get Deals from Default track separated based milestones:
+##2.7 Get Deals from Default track grouped by milestones:
 ###dev/api/opportunity/byMilestone
 Method: GET

-	Fetches list of deals from the default track separated by the milestones.
-Number of milestones is depended upon the milestones added by user to default track.
+- Fetches list of deals from the default track grouped by milestones.
+Number of milestones depends upon the milestones added by user to default track.

 ###Using curl :
 ```sh